edsonmartins/archbase-react/README.md

 - `yarn stylelint`: Runs only the style linter.
 - `yarn stylelint:fix`: Runs only the style linter and fixes automatic fixable issues.
 - `yarn check-types`: Runs typescript type checker.
+- `yarn ci`: Runs Linting, tests and type checker all together.
 - `yarn release` : Publishes your Library on NPM or your private Registry (depending on your config in your `.npmrc` file).
+- `yarn storybook`: Same as yarn start, to serve storybook.
+- `yarn storybook:build`: Generates the build for storybook in `storybook-static` folder, that can be deployed wherever you need.
-- `yarn deploy`: Deploys the Styleguide to GitHub Pages.
+- `yarn storybook:deploy`: Builds and deploys Storybook to GitHub Pages.

 ## Resources